 In this section we apply the coupled-channel Omn\`es matrix constructed above to the radiative decays $J/\psi\to\pi^{0}\pi^{0}\gamma$ and $J/\psi\to K_{S}K_{S}\gamma$.
-Both processes are dominated, in the D-wave, by the $f_{2}(1270),f_{2}'(1525)$ tensor meson resonances and therefore constitute an ideal testing ground for the two-channel Omn\`es input.
-Our goal is to build a dispersive representation of the electric dipole (E1), $J=2$ amplitudes and fit them directly to the BESIII data \cite{BESIII:2015rug,BESIII:2018ubj}.
-To avoid using different overall normalization constants for $J/\psi\to\pi^{0}\pi^{0}\gamma$ and $J/\psi\to K_{S}K_{S}\gamma$, we normalize BESIII spectra as explained below.
+Both processes are dominated, in the D-wave, by the $f_{2}(1270)$ and $f_{2}'(1525)$ tensor-meson resonances and therefore constitute an ideal testing ground for the two-channel Omn\`es input.
+Our goal is to build a dispersive representation of the electric-dipole (E1), $J=2$ amplitudes and fit them directly to the BESIII data \cite{BESIII:2015rug,BESIII:2018ubj}.
+To avoid using different overall normalization constants for $J/\psi\to\pi^{0}\pi^{0}\gamma$ and $J/\psi\to K_{S}K_{S}\gamma$, we normalize the BESIII spectra as explained below.